cloudoperators/greenhouse/docs/user-guides/plugin/plugin-tests.md

 4. **RBAC Permissions**:

-- Create a `test-permissions.yaml` file in the `templates/tests` folder to define the `ServiceAccount` and necessary RBAC permissions for the test Pod.
+- Create the necessary RBAC resources in the `templates/tests` folder with a dedicated `ServiceAccount` and role authorisations so that the test `Pod` can cover test the cases.
 - You can use [test-permissions.yaml](https://github.com/cloudoperators/greenhouse-extensions/blob/main/kube-monitoring/charts/templates/tests/test-permissions.yaml) from the `kube-monitoring` as a reference to configure RBAC permissions for your test Pod.

 5. **Configure the Test Framework in Plugin's `values.yaml`**: